Dr. Tanamachi’s current vita can be found here.

 Robin grew up in the Twin Cities area of Minnesota.
 While she had a lifelong interest in weather, the medium of television strongly influenced her choice to become a research meteorologist.
 In 1986, she was captivated by live news helicopter footage of a tornado near Minneapolis, footage that caught the attention of research meteorologists at the National Severe Storms Laboratory.
 Around the same time, the PBS special “NOVA: Tornado!” aired, showing research meteorologists from the University of Oklahoma (including Dr. Howard Bluestein, who later became her Ph.D. adviser), launching weather balloons and other instruments in severe storms.
 Thus inspired to become a research meteorologist, she tailored her education toward math and science, but always tried to remain a well-rounded learner with interests in all subjects.

-The opinions expressed in this blog are solely those of the author, and are not necessarily those of NOAA.
+The opinions expressed in this blog are solely those of the author, and are not necessarily those of her employer, grant sponsors, or affiliated organizations.